-2. Intermodal costs: Number of FTE at South Dynon Terminal Total Number of FTEs at National Intermodal Total Number of FTEs at National Intermodal
+- 2. Intermodal costs: Number of FTE at South Dynon Terminal Total Number of FTEs at National Intermodal - x Total Corporate Costs for National Intermodal

 Note: National Intermodal excludes Pacific National (Queensland)

 National Intermodal Corporate costs include allocated costs from PN Corporate for Shared Services to National Intermodal.
 These costs are allocated as follows: Payroll on headcount, Accounts Payable on invoice numbers, and IT on users.